 Pelé announced his retirement in 1974 but in 1975 accepted a $7 million contract to play with the New York Cosmos.
 He led the Cosmos to a league championship in 1977 and did much to promote soccer in the United States.
 On October 1, 1977, in Giants Stadium, he played his last professional game in a Cosmos match against his old team Santos.

 During his long career, Pelé scored 1,282 goals in 1,363 games.
 In 1978, Pelé was given the International Peace Award and in 1993 he was inducted into the National Soccer Hall of Fame.
-Since retiring, he has acted as an international ambassador for his sport and has worked with the United Nations and UNICEF to promote peace and international reconciliation through friendly athletic competition.
+Since retiring, he acted as an international ambassador for his sport and worked with the United Nations and UNICEF to promote peace and international reconciliation through friendly athletic competition.
+He died on December 29, 2022, at age 82.